-Research stresses the importance of this hands-on learning as an important way to spark interest in critical and fast-growing STEM fields.
+Research stresses the importance of hands-on learning as an important way to spark interest in critical and fast-growing STEM fields.
 But little about science instruction in today’s classrooms matches that ideal.

 Too many districts suffer from a shortage of highly qualified science teachers.
 Too many schools have to contend with stretched budgets that have eliminated lab equipment and lab time.
 And so, too many teachers, especially those in underserved communities, are forced to resort to uninspiring “paper labs.”
 As a result, their students lack skills and experiences that can prepare them for STEM-related post-secondary coursework and jobs in fast-growing STEM jobs.

-NEA Foundation STEM grants provide the resources for districts to build and expand their STEM programs and the professional learning for educators to lead them well.
+NEA Foundation STEM grants provided the resources for districts to build and expand their STEM programs and the professional learning for educators to lead them well.
 Our shared goal: giving more students access to the high-quality STEM learning they’ll need to succeed.

 Program Overview

-Through past work in districts throughout the United States, the Foundation has learned that STEM education is most successful when students develop personal connections to specific STEM activities and the associated academic fields, and that both formal (courses or integrated content) and informal (after school and summer programs) opportunities can support such experiences.
+Through prior work in districts throughout the United States, the Foundation learned that STEM education is most successful when students develop personal connections to specific STEM activities and the associated academic fields, and that both formal (courses or integrated content) and informal (after school and summer programs) opportunities can support such experiences.

-We have awarded $150,000 grants to two districts to increase student engagement and motivation around STEM:
+The Foundation awarded $150,000 grants to two districts to increase student engagement and motivation around STEM:

 Why STEM?